 We caught up with Lungelo Gcwabaza to talk dating disasters, triumphs, and how to meet new people.

 Can you remember your first date with a guy?

-We matched, but didn’t meet immediately.
+We chatted online, but didn’t meet immediately.
 He was 40 and I was 19.
 We met one summer’s evening at the beach in South Africa.
-He was really sweet and kind - probably because he was in a foreign city and also looking to start a network, much like I was looking for my first experience with a man.
+He was really sweet and kind – probably because he was in a foreign city and also looking to start a network, much like I was looking for my first experience with a man.